coap-security/liboscore/API-SKETCH.rst

   * ``_{get,set}_code``
   * ``_append_option`` (asserting that no later options have been written, and possiblty that payload has not been written / see "in-place buildability")
-    * When options are appended to an protected_t, then happens the decision to write it into the underlying native (U) message, the inner message (E), the AAD state (I) or whehter maybe now it's time to add another option (eg. jsut before the first option after the OSCORE number is written to U, then the OSCORE option gets written in there)
+    * When options are appended to an protected_t, then happens the decision to write it into the underlying native (U) message, the inner message (E) or whehter maybe now it's time to add another option (eg. just before the first option after the OSCORE number is written to U, then the OSCORE option gets written in there)
   * ``_update_option`` (asserting that the option has previously been added with that very length.
 Useful to provide, we probably won't need the native version as we should know all that goes into the OSCORE option by the time we'll need to inject it into the message)
   * ``_iter_options`` (a pair of "set up an iterator" / "get the next pointers" functions or possibly macros)
   * ``_map_payload`` ("give me pointers to the area into which I can put my payload, or read payload from", possibly with a dedicated method for read-only messages)